santifo/Helminth_Bioinformatics_2025/course_manuals_2023/module_3_WBP2/module_3_WBP2.md

 TTTTATTTATTTTATTGTAATGTTTGATTCTCGGTGAAAAATTTGTGTAAAATAAATTAT
 TTTTTATGTGAAA
 ```
-- Use WormBase ParaSite BLAST to find out the identity of this sequence, and which species it belongs to.
 - Does it have any close hits in other genomes?
 - BONUS question: Try BLASTing against both cDNA and a genomic DNA databases.
 What kind of sequence is this?